Realtor letter or CMA

 Reports are signed by an appraiser in good standing with the Appraisal Institute of Canada, carrying professional liability coverage.

 A divorce appraisal is an independent, unbiased estimate of your property's fair market value prepared for separation or divorce.
 In Ontario it is most often used to value the matrimonial home so net family property can be equalized fairly.
-The report follows professional standards (CUSPAP) so it holds up with lawyers, mediators, and the court.
+The report follows professional standards (CUSPAP) so it can support work with lawyers, mediators, and, when properly scoped, the court.

-A realtor's comparative market analysis (CMA) is a free pricing opinion to help list or sell a home, and it is not prepared to a professional valuation standard.
-A divorce appraisal is a formal, signed report by a designated appraiser, impartial to both spouses and defensible in court.
-For a settlement or litigation, the court expects an appraisal, not a CMA.
+A realtor's comparative market analysis (CMA) is a pricing opinion to help list or sell a home, and it is not prepared to a professional valuation standard.
+A divorce appraisal is a formal, signed report by a designated appraiser, impartial to both spouses and supported by valuation evidence.
+Ask your family lawyer what scope is appropriate for settlement or litigation.

 It varies.
 Sometimes one spouse pays, sometimes the cost is shared, and sometimes each side commissions their own.
 Because the report is impartial, a single jointly commissioned appraisal often saves both parties money and reduces conflict.
 Your lawyers can agree on how the cost is handled.